arimah/PerfectedLoop/README.md

 **Network compatibility:** In multiplayer, only the host needs the mod.

+## Limitations & known issues

+Other mods that alter elite tiers may occasionally break this mod, causing Perfected elites not to spawn after looping.
+I’m working on trying to fix incompatibilities.

+## Patch notes

+v1.1.0

+* Small rewrite to use R2API's `EliteAPI` instead of directly patching the combat director.
+This _should_ make the mod more compatible with others.

+v1.0.0

+* Initial version.

 ## Support

 If the mod fails to work, you can [open a GitHub issue][issue].
 You can also contact me on Discord at Arimah#0001.
 I am _not_ in any Risk of Rain modding community.